How much do builders earn?

 However, turnover isn’t necessarily what you should be focusing on.
 It’s actually profitability that’s important.

-As a business owner you need to factor in the costs of running your business (vehicle, fuel, tools, materials, insurance, etc), which is estimated at around £9,946 per year for a limited company.
+As a business owner you need to factor in the costs of running your business (vehicle, fuel, tools, insurance, etc).
+This is estimated at around £9,946 per year for a limited company.

 That equates to an average take home salary for you as a builder business owner of around £37,508 per year.

-The reality is that, with the dramatic rise in running costs, your profitability could be much lower if you’re not carefully planning and pricing your jobs.
+With the rise in running costs, your profitability could be much lower if you’re not carefully pricing your jobs.

 Tips to help boost your turnover and make your builder business more profitable

 Your expenditure includes tools, materials, insurance, marketing, wages, fuel, and anything else used on any job.
-If not, you may need to raise your prices.
+You may need to raise your prices if you’re not charging enough.

 Need help with quoting?
 Here’s what to include on a builder’s quote.